Canine and Equine Photography Workshops with Allira Fontana and Brooklyn Coverdale

 What do I need to bring?

-Your camera, any telephoto/zoom lenses, fully charged batteries, empty memory card, comfortable clothing that may get a little wet, snacks and lots of water.
+Your camera, any telephoto/zoom lenses, fully charged batteries, empty memory card, comfortable clothing, snacks and water.

 Where is the workshop held?